 Also on December 22, 2004, the Company entered into a Research Agreement with SRI pursuant to which the Company agreed to spend a sum not to exceed \$200 thousand between the execution of the agreement and December 21, 2006, including a \$25 thousand payment that was made simultaneously with the execution of the agreement, to fund research and development work by SRI in the field of isophosphoramide mustard analogs.
 The Option Agreement was exercised on February 13, 2007.
-Under the License Agreement entered into upon exercise of the option, the Company is required to remit minimum annual royalty payments of \$25 thousand until the first commercial sale of a licensed product.
+Under the license agreement entered into upon exercise of the option, the Company is required to remit minimum annual royalty payments of \$25 thousand until the first commercial sale of a licensed product.
 These payments were made in the years ended December 31, 2008 and 2007 and the 2009 royalty payment was made during the first three months of 2010.
 The Company may be required to make payments upon achievement of certain milestones in varying amounts which on a cumulative basis could total up to \$775,000.
-In addition, SRI will be entitled to receive royalty payments on the sales of a licensed product in any country until all licensed patents rights in that country which are utilized in the product have expired.
-No milestones have been reached or expensed as of June 30, 2010.
+In addition, SRI will be entitled to receive single digit percentage royalty payments on the sales of a licensed product in any country until all licensed patents rights in that country which are utilized in the product have expired.
+No milestones under the license agreement were reached or expensed during the nine months ended September 30, 2010.